gavin-hyl/box-move/README.md

 - The reward is given by the occupancy of the target zone, which is computed as the ratio of volume of boxes to the volume of the zone
 - (`Dense` documentation)

+## Ideas
+- Partially observable state (only the outermost accessible layer is seen)

 ## Usage
 ```py